-The Company incurred exploration costs of \$nil in the first quarter 2021.
+The Company made a cash payment under the option agreement of \$17,500 and incurred exploration costs of \$nil in the first half 2021.

 Other Properties, British Columbia, Canada

 The Silverside Property is located near Clearwater, British Columbia.
 The Glitter King Property is located on Pitt Island, British Columbia.
 These properties are under separate option agreements (note 14) to acquire 100% interest subject to a 3% NSR royalty interest that can be purchased for \$500,000 for each 1% interest purchased.
 The Company reimbursed American Creek for its original acquisition and exploration costs respective to each property in total of \$262,540 pursuant to the plan of arrangement.